Believing that you have an unsupportive spouse has been identified as a primary source of depression.

 Marisa reminds us that withdrawal from the relationship, and dropped bids for connection can, in turn, create the opportunity for unsupportive spouse depression in your partner.

-A depressed partner can themselves, be seen as a very unsupportive partner.
+A depressed partner can themselves, be a very unsupportive partner.
 We can show you how to break the cycle.

 As a result, neither partner is fully emotionally available to the other when battling depression.
-This is why science-based couples therapy is so critical for couples where one or both spouses are battling depression.
+Therefore science-based couples therapy is so critical for couples where one or both spouses are battling depression.

 But here’s the good news.

-Couples therapy, according to this research, can actually prevent the onset of depression.
+Couples therapy, according to this research, can prevent the onset of depression.